 The Missing series 2 episode 7 recap: will Julien catch the man who kidnapped Alice Webster?

+The penultimate episode revealed what really happened in Iraq with Adrian Stone and Henry Reed – but will the case be solved in next week's series finale on BBC1?
+CONTAINS SPOILERS

-The past two episodes of The Missing on Starz have given us more answers than the entire series put together – but that doesn't mean the case is closed.
+The past two episodes of The Missing on BBC1 have given us more answers than the entire series put together – but that doesn’t mean the case is closed.

 And, with another trademark revelation in the closing moments, episode seven set us up for what could be a spine chilling finale.